 Operating costs shall include all costs not included in capital costs as defined in subsection IV(B) and shall include interest on temporary notes issued by the District in anticipation of revenue.

+Transportation Costs.

+[Definition]

 Apportionment of Capital Costs.

-Capital costs for each fiscal year shall be apportioned to the Member Towns separately with respect to each District school, including the schools listed in subsection III(B), on the basis of their respective equalized valuations and their respective pupil enrollments in the school for the three preceding fiscal years.
-Each town's share with respect to each District school shall be determined by computing to the nearest one-hundredth of one percent one-half of the sum of (1) the ratio (expressed as a percentage) which the most recently reported equalized valuation of that town bears to the most recently reported equalized valuations of all the Member Towns and (2) the ratio (expressed as a percentage) which the sum of the pupil enrollments in the school from that town on October 1 of each of the three years next preceding the fiscal year for which the computation is made bears to the sum of the pupil enrollments in the school from all the Member Towns on October 1 of the same three years.
+Capital costs for each fiscal year shall be apportioned to the Member Towns separately with respect to each District school, including the schools listed in subsection III(B), on the basis of their respective equalized valuations and their respective foundation enrollments in the school for the three preceding fiscal years.
+Each town's share with respect to each District school shall be determined by computing to the nearest one-hundredth of one percent one-half of the sum of (1) the ratio (expressed as a percentage) which the most recently reported equalized valuation of that town bears to the most recently reported equalized valuations of all the Member Towns and (2) the ratio (expressed as a percentage) which the sum of the foundation enrollments in the school from that town on October 1 of each of the three years next preceding the fiscal year for which the computation is made bears to the sum of the foundation enrollments in the school from all the Member Towns on October 1 of the same three years.
 In the event there has been no enrollment in a school on October 1 in any of such three fiscal years, the enrollment of pupils from each Member Town shall be the enrollment of pupils from that town which the school is intended to accommodate, as determined by the Committee.

-Apportionment of Operating Costs.
+Apportionment of Adjusted Operating Costs.

 Operating costs for the first fiscal year following the establishment of the District and for every fiscal year thereafter shall be apportioned to the Member Towns on the basis of their respective pupil enrollments in all of the grades kindergarten through grade twelve for the three preceding fiscal years.
 Each town's share shall be determined by computing to the nearest one-hundredth of one percent the ratio (expressed as a percentage) which the sum of the pupil enrollments from that town on October 1 each of the three years next preceding the fiscal year for which the computation is made bears to the sum of the pupil enrollments from all the member towns on October 1 of the same three years.

+Apportionment of Transportation Costs.

+[Foundational or 50/50]

 Times of Payment of Apportioned Costs.

 Each Member Town shall pay to the District in each fiscal year its proportionate share, certified as provided in subsection V(C), of the capital and operating costs for the District.
 The annual share of each Member Town shall be paid in ten equal installments on the first business day of each month in the fiscal year from July 1 through April 1.